pandagrows/silo-masternode-installer/README.md

 ***

 ***Step 2***
-* Send EXACLY 1,000,000 FRAG to a receive address within your wallet.
+* Send EXACLY 1,000,000 SILO to a receive address within your wallet.
 ***

 ***Step 3***